 If you are unsure how much tax you need to pay, there are numerous income tax calculators available on the Internet.
 Check out Money Smart’s online income tax calculator or the simple tax calculator accessible via the ATO’s website to work out how much money you will need to put aside.

-If you are working under an Australian Business Number (ABN) and your business is registered for Goods and Services Tax (GST), remember to set money aside for this also.
+Working under an Australian Business Number (ABN) and if your business is registered for Goods and Services Tax (GST), remember to set money aside for this also.
 Although keep in mind that many home care services are GST exempt.

 What are tax deductions?